ANDALUCÍA - ALMERÍA - MOJÁCAR - CHIRINGUITO MANACA

 CHIRINGUITO MANACA

-Drive past the Hotel Indalo on the road from Mojácar to Carboneras, go bare right inland, and take a left at the third roundabout onto Playa Macenas, where you will see the Castillo de Macenas just before the Macenas golf course goes inland.
+Drive past the Hotel Indalo on the road from Mojácar to Carboneras, go straight inland, and take a left at the third roundabout onto Playa Macenas, where you will see the Castillo de Macenas just before the Macenas golf course goes inland.

 From here, drive past Chiringuito Macenas (you can stop here for a drink or tapas) and onto an elementary dirt road, which is not in excellent condition and initially runs along a precarious cliff edge, overlooking the sea and then winds through canyons inland,